leonardbinet/Salt-Vagrant-master-mode/README.md

 That's where Vagrant provides better functionalities.
 An important one is the synced_folder.
 Every change you will make on you local computer will be easily synced on the EC2's salt-master.

-## Requirements and configuration customization
+## Setup: requirements and configuration customization

 ### Initial set-up
 Git, VirtualBox and Vagrant must already be installed on your machine.